ACME-Climate/acme_processflow/source/configuration.rst

             regrid_map_path = /p/cscratch/acme/data/map_ne30np4_to_fv129x256_aave.20150901.nc
             [[[custom_args]]] # OPTIONAL SLURM ARGUMENTS
                 --partition = regular
-                --account = acme
+                --account = e3sm

 .. _timeseries:

 Timeseries
 ----------

 Produces single-variable-per-file timeseries files from monthly model output files.
 Optionally regrids the timeseries output files.

-    * run_frequency (list): a space sepperated list of integers.
+    * run_frequency (int list): a space sepperated list of integers.
 This list will be used to generate the job start/end years.
 For example if you have 50 years of data you could set the run_frequency = 10, 25, 50 and you would get sets from years 1-10, 11-20, 21-30, 31-40, 41-50, then 1-25, 26-50, and finally 1-50.
     * destination_grid_name (string): the name of the output grid.
 This can be any string identifier, its just used to group the output.
     * regrid_map_path (string): the path on the local file system to a regrid map suitable for your data and desired output map.
-    * atm -> include this key followed by variable names for each atmospheric variable you would like extracted (remote key to turn off atm timeseries generation)
+    * atm (string list): include this key followed by variable names for each atmospheric variable you would like extracted (remote key to turn off atm timeseries generation)
-    * lnd -> include this key followed by variable names for each land variable you would like extracted (remote key to turn off lnd timeseries generation)
+    * lnd (string list): include this key followed by variable names for each land variable you would like extracted (remote key to turn off lnd timeseries generation)
-    * ocn -> include this key followed by variable names for each ocean variable you would like extracted (remote key to turn off ocn timeseries generation)
+    * ocn (string list): include this key followed by variable names for each ocean variable you would like extracted (remote key to turn off ocn timeseries generation)

 **example**